cyberjj999/secure-gpt-chrome-extension/README.md

 # SecureGPT Chrome Extension 🛡️

-A Chrome extension that automatically detects and replaces sensitive information (PII, credit cards, API keys, etc.) with placeholders when interacting with AI chat platforms, protecting your privacy during AI conversations.
+A Chrome extension that automatically detects and removes sensitive information (PII, credit cards, API keys, etc.) when users are interacting with AI chat platforms, protecting their privacy during AI conversations.

 ## 🚀 Features